Advertisement

 Is applying at Clay County Housing and Redevelopment Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
 Clay County Housing and Redevelopment Authority administers 8 programs (Affordable Housing, HCV, Other Senior and Disabled, PBV, Permanent Supportive Housing, Public Housing, Mainstream, Other) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
-Always apply directly through the housing authority or in person at their office at 116 Center Ave E, Dilworth, MN.
+Always apply directly through the housing authority's official portal or in person at their office at 116 Center Ave E, Dilworth, MN.

 How long is the wait at Clay County Housing and Redevelopment Authority?